Katsiaryna-B/Katsiaryna-B/README.md

 - 🧬 I have background in Molecular Oncology and experience in analysis of Big Data derived from biological systems.

-- 💻 I’m currently learning MySQL and Python aiming to become data analyst.
+- 💻 I’m currently learning Python and other tools aiming to become data analyst.

+- Here is an example project I did https://github.com/Katsiaryna-B/epicode_consegna/tree/main/BuildWeek3 I analyzed greenhouse gas emissions and the strategies adopted by EU countries to reduce their emissions.
+An interactive dashboard was created using Power BI.

 ###
 🛠️ **What I know:**